CALL FOR PAPERS

 Italy and Beckett.
 When Godot was first performed in Italy in 1953, the first Italian-language production coming a year later, Beckett was greeted as a playwright who belonged to the Theatre of the Absurd.
 Meanwhile his prose was mostly ignored or disregarded as minor.
 Eventually, Beckett found his place in literature, art, and popular culture; it is significant, in this light, that Calvino turned to him, in the last years of his life, and looked positively at his minimalism in Six Memos for the Next Millennium.
 Writers and artists felt – as they do today – the need to respond to the Beckett phenomenon, even if only to condemn his ‘literature without style’.
 Theatre directors welcomed his experiments and continue to propose innovative productions of his work.
 Critics have analysed him comparatively with writers like Pirandello, Levi and Gadda.
 More recently, much attention has been paid to the ties between Beckett’s writing and the philosophy of Agamben.
 In more general terms, there is room to investigate the way Beckett can help the exploration of the new avenues opened by the so-called ‘Italian Theory’, and, conversely, how the conceptual tools offered by this trend of thought can shed a different light on Beckett’s work.
 The recent publication of the Italian translation of Beckett’s letters seems to align with this continued Italian interest in Beckett.
 On the other hand, the fact that it is still difficult to find his work in bookshops, confirms the ambiguity of Beckett’s position in Italian culture.
 Each of these conferences aims to reconsider the impact of Beckett’s work on Italian culture.

-For the conference at Reading, we encourage submissions focused on, but not limited to, the followings areas:
+We encourage submissions focused on, but not limited to, the followings areas:

 - Beckett and Italian culture (literature, philosophy, poetry, art, cinema, music, science, theatre, radio);